 READING, WRITING, TEACHING, EDITING

 I’ve always been a reader.
-When I was young, I often escaped household chores because my mother allowed me sit in the big red chair in the living room and read.
+When I was young, I often escaped household chores because my mother allowed me to sit in the big red chair in the living room and read.
 When I grew up, I taught literature.
 I’m not sure what prompted me to begin writing creatively.
 Perhaps it was a desire to tell my children, who were in junior high at the time, about me—if they’d listen.
 I had to tell a good story; it couldn’t be boring or preachy.
 I learned to write at my dining room table with loud music and kids doing homework.
 I read to my dogs, whose ears pricked up—or didn’t.
 When my children were in college, I edited art and literary magazines and received an MFA in creative writing.
-For the last ten years, I’ve been teaching at the Loft Literary Center in Minneapolis, Minnesota.
+For the last eleven years, I’ve been teaching at the Loft Literary Center in Minneapolis, Minnesota.
 I also teach a variety of workshops.
 I’m inspired by the opportunity to help others discover their own way with words.

 The December 2016 issue of Midwest Book Review’s online magazine “Reviewer’s Bookwatch” includes Arianne Lehn’s review which first appeared on the Collegeville Institute’s web publication Bearings Online: http://www.midwestbookreview.com/rbw/dec_16.htm#r

 Called: The Making & Unmaking of a Nun can be ordered on Buy.

 My Memoir Dress can be ordered on Buy.